 Explored by Sophie from We Dream of Travel

 Big Ben and the Houses of Parliament, sat along the bank of the River Thames, are perhaps the most famous landmarks in London.
-Nothing quite conjure up images of London like these iconic sights do.
+Nothing quite conjures up images of London as these iconic sights do.